International

 - Poetry is At the Altar of Touch, by Gavin Yuan Gao.
 Find At the Altar of Touch in our catalogue.

 The Indie Book Awards were established in 2008 with the aim of creating a unique award recognising and rewarding the best Australian writing as chosen by Australian Independent Booksellers.
-They currently award eight different categories.
-The 2023 Winner was Runt, by Craig Silvey.
+They currently award seven different categories.
+The 2024 Winner was Killing for Country: A Family Story, by David Marr.

 The Miles Franklin Literary Award is Australia’s most prestigious literature prize.
 Established in 1957 through the will of My Brilliant Career author, Miles Franklin, the prize is awarded each year to a novel which is of the highest literary merit and presents Australian life in any of its phases.
-The 2023 Winner is Chai Time at Cinnamon Gardens, by Shankari Chandran.
+The 2023 Winner is Praiseworthy, by Alexis Wright.

 Western Australian

-- Emerging Writer is: Banjawarn by Josh Kemp.
-Find Banjawarn in our catalogue.
+- Emerging Writer is: The Map of William, by Michael Thomas.
+Find The Map of William in our catalogue.

-- Writing for Children is: Wild Australian Life, by Leonard Cronin.
-Find Wild Australian Life in our Catalogue.
+- Writing for Children is: Scout and the Rescue Dogs, by Dianne Wolfer.
+Find Scout and the Rescue Dogs in our Catalogue.

-- Book of the Year: The Red Witch by Nathan Hobby.
-Find The Red Witch in our catalogue.
+- Book of the Year: A Better Place, by Stephen Daisley.
+Find A Better Place in our catalogue.

-- Western Australian Writers Fellowship: Tracy Ryan.
-Find books by Tracy Ryan in our catalogue.
+- Western Australian Writers Fellowship: Kylie Howarth.
+Find books by Kylie Howarth in our catalogue.

 The Writing WA website provides updates and links to a variety of book awards you may be interested in.